ibm-apiconnect/v10-playbooks/recover-failed-mgmt-restore/recover-failed-mgmt-restore.md

 **Note: This procedure is only compatible with Linux and Mac environments.**

+**Note: This procedure is only compatible with APIConnect v10.0.1.0 and above.**

 ## Scenarios when this procedure and script are needed

 - ManagementRestore stuck in `Pending` state for an unreasonable amount of time (eg. 2hrs+)